bferdi/littlelemon/README.md

 3. As a regular user, you can view products, add them to the cart, and place orders.
 4. Use the search functionality to find specific products by name or description.

-## Contributing

-Contributions are welcome!
-If you find any issues or have suggestions for improvement, feel free to create a pull request or open an issue.

 ## License